andrasq/qlogger/README.md

         // => "listen up, logger says: hello, world.\n'

 A few simple filters are included with `qlogger`; see below.

+### getFilters( )

+Return the array of filters added to this logger.

+### removeFilter( filterFunction )

+Remove the filter function from this qlogger.
+The function should be the same as was added wtih `addFilter`.

 ### Built-In Filters